zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/_index.md

 * The [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/) provides key information about the AWS Bedrock connector.
 * The [PGVector Knowledge Base](/appstore/modules/genai/pgvector/) offers the option for a private knowledge base outside of the LLM infrastructure.

-For any additional feedback, please send us a message in the #genai-connectors channel in the Mendix Community Slack.
-You can sign up [here!](https://mendixcommunity.slack.com/join/shared_invite/zt-270ys3pwi-kgWhJUwWrKMEMuQln4bqrQ#/shared-invite/email)
+For any additional feedback, send a message in the #genai-connectors channel on the Mendix Community slack.
+You can sign up for the Mendix Community [here](https://mendixcommunity.slack.com/join/shared_invite/zt-270ys3pwi-kgWhJUwWrKMEMuQln4bqrQ#/shared-invite/email).

 ## Documents in this Category